Which place is cheaper, Porto or Bucharest?

 Both Porto and Bucharest during the summer are popular places to visit.
 Many travelers come to Bucharest for the city activities and the family-friendly experiences.
 Furthermore, many visitors come to Porto in the summer for the city activities and the family-friendly experiences.

 In July, Bucharest is generally a little warmer than Porto.
-Temperatures in Bucharest average around 23°C (73°F), and Porto stays around 21°C (69°F).
+Daily temperatures in Bucharest average around 23°C (73°F), and Porto fluctuates around 21°C (69°F).

 In Porto, it's very sunny this time of the year.
 It's quite sunny in Bucharest.
 In the summer, Bucharest often gets around the same amount of sunshine as Porto.
 Bucharest gets 289 hours of sunny skies this time of year, while Porto receives 308 hours of full sun.